Dell Alienware m18 R2 (2024) Laptop Review

 • NVIDIA GeForce RTX 4090 Laptop GPU 16GB GDDR6 (175W TGP /w Dynamic Boost)

 This laptop has a MUX (multiplexer) switch, a feature that allows the GPU to send information directly to the display without going through the integrated GPU.
 This means you'll see better performance than laptops without this feature.
-The performance difference can be anywhere from 10% to 25%, or more in some cases.
+The performance difference can range from 10% to 25%, or even more in some cases.

 RAM